 Yes.
-In some circumstances, grantees may be able to use 21C program funds to offer programs or activities for which participants may receive credit or attainment of proficiencies toward high school graduation.
+Grantees may use (in consultation with AOE to understand the rules) 21C program funds to offer programs or activities for which participants receive credit or attainment of proficiencies toward high school graduation.

 The primary purpose of the 21C program is to offer students a broad array of services, programs, and activities before and after school that are designed to reinforce and complement the regular academic program of participating students.
 21C funds may not be used to pay for activities or programs that would have been provided from other public funds in the absence of the 21C program.